SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

     .AddDiscoveryClient();
 ```

-Let's say the registered service was named “fortuneService”.
+Let's say the registered service was named "fortuneService".
 To discover it in another application, add a new http client factory to the services collection.

 ```csharp
 public void ConfigureServices(IServiceCollection services) {